qdm12/gluetun/.github/ISSUE_TEMPLATE/provider.md

 If the list of servers requires to login **or** is hidden behind an interactive configurator, you can only use a custom Openvpn configuration file.
-[The Wiki](https://github.com/qdm12/gluetun/wiki/Openvpn-file) describes how to do so.
+[The Wiki's OpenVPN configuration file page](https://github.com/qdm12/gluetun-wiki/blob/main/setup/openvpn-configuration-file.md) describes how to do so.